jrouwendal/Four-quadrant-model/README.md

 # Four-quadrant-model
-Exposition of the 4q model of D
+Exposition of the 4q model of DiPasquale and Wheaton.